Black rat: Description

 A typical adult black rat is 12.75 to 18.25 cm long, not including a 15 to 22 cm tail, and weighs 75 to 230 g, depending on the subspecies.
-Black rats typically live for about one year in the wild and up to four years in captivity.
 Despite its name, the black rat exhibits several colour forms.
 It is usually black to light brown in colour with a lighter underside.
 In England during the 1920s, several variations were bred and shown alongside domesticated brown rats.
 This included an unusual green-tinted variety.

+The species has three colour variants: